Scott Bamforth: High school career

+College career

+Western Nebraska Community College

+Bamforth was redshirted at Western Nebraska Community College for the 2007–08 season.
+"I am very happy I didn't play my first year," he later said.
+"It was hard not playing, and it was the first time that I didn't play in a season.
+But it was good because I learned a lot of things."
+In his first season in 2008–09, Bamforth hit 88 three-pointers and averaged 18.4 points, 4.6 rebounds and 2.3 assists per game, earning all-NJCAA Region 9 honors.
+The following year, he was named a preseason third-team NJCAA All-American.
+However, Bamforth suffered a dislocated elbow in the fifth game of the season, forcing him to miss the rest of the season.
+He transferred to Weber State, signing his National Letter of Intent in November 2009.

+Weber State

+Despite tearing his labrum during the first week of his sophomore season with Weber State, Bamforth ranked fourth in the nation with a 48.8 three-point shooting percentage, earning Big Sky Conference Newcomer of the Year honors.

-Bamforth played in 99 games overall for the Weber State Wildcats, with career averages of 13.6 points, 3.2 rebounds and 2.5 assists per game.
+Bamforth played in 99 games overall for the Wildcats, with career averages of 13.6 points, 3.2 rebounds and 2.5 assists per game.
 He finished 11th in scoring in school history.
-He earned All-Conference honors each season, and set a school record with 259 career made 3-pointers, as well as the single-season record of 103.
+He earned all-conference honors each season, and set a school record with 259 career made 3-pointers, as well as the single-season record of 103.
 Both records were previously owned by Damian Lillard.

 In March 2013, he was named to the Weber State Men's Basketball 50th Anniversary Team, as one of the school's best 50 players in its history.

 Professional career

 Bamforth signed with Spanish team Baloncesto Sevilla in August 2013.
 He averaged 10.9 points and 4.3 rebounds per game in 37 games.

 In August 2014, Bamforth signed with UCAM Murcia on a one-year contract, and went on to average 8.9 points and 2.2 rebounds per game in 29 games.

 Bamforth rejected an offer from Baloncesto Fuenlabrada, and instead returned to Baloncesto Sevilla in August 2015 on a two-year contract.

-He signed for Le Mans Sarthe Basket (French Jeep Elite) for a one-year contract on June 22, 2020.
-Bamforth averaged 15.8 points and 3.6 assists per game.
-He re-signed with Le Mans Sarthe on June 24, 2021.
+Bamforth signed for Le Mans Sarthe Basket of the French LNB Pro A for a one-year contract on June 22, 2020.
+He averaged 15.8 points and 3.6 assists per game.
+Bamforth re-signed with Le Mans Sarthe on June 24, 2021.
+He won the LNB Pro A Three-point Contest in December after filling in for an injured Nicolas Lang, scoring 24 points in the final round to beat Brandon Jefferson for the title.

 Bamforth signed with Rio Breogán of the Spanish Liga ACB on August 2, 2022.

+On July 17, 2023, he signed with Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).

+On April 14, 2024, he signed with Covirán Granada of the Liga ACB.